proxyerium/proxyerium.github.io/content/about/_index.md

 ---
-title: 'about'
 layout: single
 weight: 1
 ---

-thanks for your visiting\
+thanks for visiting,

-i am tring to write styles on my own, please forgive the shabby pages here :3
+i am still working on the styles on my own,

+please forgive me these poor pages here :3